 Among many benefits, the bill aims to fight climate change, conserve energy, and reform legislation for the §45L Tax Credit and §179D Tax Deduction.
 The act significantly extended and expanded incentives for homebuilders and commercial building owners.
 For applicable residential rental developments, the incentive and deduction can now be used concurrently.
 Internal Revenue Code Section 45L which previously expired in 2021, has now been extended through the end of 2032, and retroactively extended for 2022.
 The Inflation Reduction Act also provides a higher credit of $2,500 for EStar-certified and $5,000 for ZERH-certified single-family and manufactured homes beginning in 2023.

-The maximum deduction amount for Section 179D energy-efficient commercial building benefits has been increased to $5/square feet (previously $1.88/square feet).
+The maximum deduction amount for Section 179D energy-efficient commercial building benefits has been increased to $5/square foot (previously $1.88/square foot).
+In addition, tax-exempt building owners will gain the ability to allocate §179D Tax Deductions to those who designed a building’s energy-efficient system, such as architects, engineers, and designers.

 With the Inflation Reduction Act, eligibility has been expanded to include: